-There’s a lot of things that when we look at it, there’s things in our life, we look back, and we daydream this is what could have been.
-But I want to also encourage you that there are some things that we can do in life, that maybe are skills we could actually use throughout the rest of our life– or with anything that we decide to do.
+There are things in our life, that we look back, and we daydream what could have been.
+But I want to encourage you that there are some things we can do in life, that are skills we could use throughout the rest of our life– or with anything that we decide to do.
 Whether it’s being a professional athlete or some other job.

 Skills Learned On The Job

-One thing that I found is that I was actually developing a skill that I can use in so many areas of my life!
+One thing I found is that I was actually developing a skill that I can use in so many areas of my life!
 And that was the skills to start a conversation from nothing – with someone that I don’t know.
 Someone I’ve just met.
 Just walked up to or just walked up to me.
 And I don’t have anything in common with them.
-And so this was something that I learned all four years that I was in school.
+This was something I practiced all four years that I was in school.

 And as I started doing it, I had people that I worked alongside –supervisors over the years– that actually showed me how to do a really great job at it.

 But there were little things like: what do I say, what’s a little thing that I can do, or how can I make them laugh.
 Things like that to really help change the atmosphere.
 I was learning how to interact with people.